 In 1958, New Zealand-born economist Almarin Phillips reported that his analysis of a century of British wage and unemployment data suggested that an inverse relationship existed between rates of increase in wages and British unemployment.
 Almarin W. Phillips, "The Relation between Unemployment and the Rate of Change of Money Wage Rates in the United Kingdom, 1861-1957," Economica 25 (November 1958): 283-99.
 Economists were quick to incorporate this idea into their thinking, extending the relationship to the rate of price-level changes-inflation-and unemployment.
-The notion that there is a trade-off between the two is expressed by a short-run Phillips curve1, a curve that suggests

-A curve that suggests a negative relationship between inflation and unemployment. a negative relationship between inflation and unemployment.
-Figure 31.1 "The Short-Run Phillips Curve" shows a short-run Phillips curve.
+The notion that there is a trade-off between the two is expressed by a short-run Phillips curve1, a curve that suggests a negative relationship between inflation and unemployment.
+Figure 16.1 "The Short-Run Phillips Curve" shows a short-run Phillips curve.